ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

 \subsection{In-Context Demonstrations}

-In this section, we investigate the effect of adding examples from the training set as demonstrations for in-context learning to the prompts.
-We analyze the impact of adding demonstrations from four perspectives: First, we experiment with different demonstration selectors to select demonstrations from the training set.
-Second, we evaluate the number of demonstrations selected from the training set.
-Third, we analyze how the size of the training set affects the performance of LLMs.
-Lastly, we compare the performance of LLMs and state-of-the-art baselines.
+This section examines the impact of adding in-context learning demonstrations from the training set to the prompt templates from three perspectives: (i) the number of demonstrations selected, (ii) the effect of training set size on LLM performance, and (iii) a comparison of GPT and Llama-3 LLMs.

-\textbf{Prompt Design.} Before introducing the demonstration selectors, we will explain how the prompt structure introduced in Section \ref{sec:prompt_engineering} is extended to allow selected demonstrations to be added to the prompts.
-Figure \ref{fig:few_shot} shows this extension.
-Each demonstration consists of a task input and a task output.
-The demonstrations are added to the chat prompt after the role and task description.
-Then the task description is repeated and the actual task input is provided.
-The task input of the demonstration is of message type \texttt{user} and the task output of the demonstration is of message type \texttt{assistent}.
-With this approach, demonstrations are added to both the \texttt{list} and the \texttt{schema} prompts.
+\textbf{Prompt Templates.} The prompt templates \texttt{list} and the \texttt{schema}, as introduced in Section \ref{sec:prompt_engineering}, are extended to include demonstrations (\texttt{dem}).
+Figure \ref{fig:few_shot} illustrates this extension.
+Each demonstration (light blue) consists of a task input and a task output.
+The demonstrations are added to the chat prompt following the role and task description (blue).
+The task description (blue) is then repeated, followed by the task input (green).
+Task input and output of the demonstration are of the message types \texttt{user} and \texttt{assistent}, respectively.